goliothlabs/golioth-rs/README.md

 ## Bootloader

 You will need to flash a Secure Partition Manager (SPM) onto the nRF9160.
 For quickstart, an SPM is included in this repo.
-Embassy can run in secure mode on the nRF9160; however, the modem library must operate in non-secure (NS) mode which means we need the SPM to transition into NS mode on boot.
+Embassy can run in secure mode on the nRF9160; however, the modem library must operate in non-secure (NS) mode which means we need the SPM to transition into NS mode.
 This will jump to `0x50000` on boot, which is where the rust binary will be located.

 ## Config